awsdocs/amazon-pinpoint-user-guide/doc-source/messages-email.md

 # Sending a Test Email Message<a name="messages-email"></a>

 To send a test email message, you have to use a project that has the email channel enabled\.
-To learn how to create a new project and enable the email channel for it, see [Setting up the Amazon Pinpoint Email Channel](channels-email-setup.md)\.
+To learn how to create a new project and enable the email channel for it, see [Setting Up the Amazon Pinpoint Email Channel](channels-email-setup.md)\.
 To learn how to enable the email channel for an existing project, see [Managing the Amazon Pinpoint Email Channel](channels-email-manage.md)\.

 **To send a test email message**